CsAlgorithm/TPP-parameterized-algorithms/README.md

 Arguments: FileName M K B

-FileName: The file name of the instance file.
+FileName: The file name of the instance file.</br>
-M:The number of markets.
+M:The number of markets.</br>
-K:The number of products.
+K:The number of products.</br>
-B:A minimum budget multiplier.
+B:A minimum budget multiplier.</br>

 ###TPP-S2